Exploring ArtPrize 2023: How to See 3 of the BEST ArtPrize Venues in One Hour

 ArtPrize Clubhouse: Located at 2 Fulton St W, this venue serves as a central hub for ArtPrize information.
 In addition to several large-scale art exhibits, the ArtPrize Clubhouse also provides concierge services, merchandise, and an artist-only lounge.

-Updated ArtPrize app: Hundreds of thousands of dollars in prize money goes to artists each year, and you can help choose the winners.
-In 2023, the updated ArtPrize app makes it super easy to create an account and vote for your favorite exhibits.
+Updated voting app: Hundreds of thousands of dollars in prize money goes to artists each year, and you can help choose the winners.
+In 2024, you will need to be in the designated ArtPrize district to cast your first vote.
+Simply scan the QR code for an entry, register through the Flockx app, and vote for your favorite art.

 Where to Park for ArtPrize